 - Safety: To provide for and improve the safety and security of transportation customers and the transportation system.

 - Mobility (congestion relief): To improve the predictable movement of goods and people throughout Washington state, including congestion relief and improved freight mobility.

 - Environment: To enhance Washington's quality of life through transportation investments that promote energy conservation, enhance healthy communities and protect the environment.

 - Stewardship: To continuously improve the quality, effectiveness and efficiency of the transportation system.

 - Economic Vitality: To promote and develop transportation systems that stimulate, support, and enhance the movement of people and goods to ensure a prosperous economy.

 The Office of Financial Management (OFM) is responsible for establishing objectives and performance measures for the six goals, and for preparing a biennial progress report (also referred to as an "Attainment Report") for the Legislature and Governor, beginning in 2008 (RCW 47.01.071(5)).
 The purpose of these reports is to assess progress toward the goals and contribute to the overall performance of the transportation system.
 Rather than report on agency-specific performance, the focus is on overall system performance.

 In January 2008, OFM submitted initial proposed objectives and performance measures to the Legislature in a baseline report (pdf 1mb).
 The objectives and measures were developed with input from transportation agencies, stakeholders and the Legislature.
 The Attainment Report is updated each biennium.

 2016 Biennial Transportation Attainment Report

-The 2014 Biennial Report (pdf 948kb) is the third assessment of the performance of the state's transportation system against the six policy goals.
-The 2014 edition includes reporting on six policy goals, as well as a performance dashboard that highlights the key performance indicators found within the report.
+The 2016 Biennial Report (pdf 5.93mb) is the fourth assessment of the performance of the state's transportation system against the six policy goals.
+The 2016 edition includes reporting on six policy goals, as well as a performance dashboard that highlights the key performance indicators found within the report.